Mojo Bag

 What is a mojo?
 A charm bag of African-American Hoodoo practice filled with magical ingredients accompanied by positive prayers and instructions for each ingredient.

 Traditional charm bags originated in West and Central Africa, specifically from Bantu and Kongo tribes.
-When African charm traditions were brought to the New World, they changed and took on different forms because many African Islamic and indigenous beliefs fused and then further creolized with native and colonial ideas.
+When African charm traditions were brought to the New World, they changed and took on different forms.
+Many African Islamic and indigenous beliefs fused and then further creolized with native and colonial ideas.

 Some folks told us that mojo bag fixing and preparation are inspired by the distinctive Kongo accessories, called "minkisi" (singular "nkisi"), worn by "banganga" (singular "nganga") or healers to show their status within their community.
 Objects such as fruits ("luyala"), charcoal ("kala zima"), mushrooms ("tondo"), fossil resins ("luhezomo"), white chalk or kaolin clay ("luhemba"), red fruit ("nkandikila"), kernels or nuts ("nkiduku") and any other pieces considered spiritually significant, or any articles that shamans may have found a resonance or unique attraction to are held in this accessory bag.
 These objects are called "bilonggo."